LucidVi/Sentiment_Anl_scikit-learn/README.md

-# Sentiment_Anl_scikit-learn
+# Sentiment Analysis using Scikit-Learn

-Sentiment Analysis on review data using Scikit
+Sentiment Analysis on review data is performed using Scikit-learn library.

+Please open the notebook for a detailed explanation.